 Open your bedroom window and another window or door on the opposite side of the house.
 This creates a cooling and refreshing cross breeze.
 The ventilation through the house will keep your bedroom fresh all night, this could also prolong the lifespan of your mattress by providing much needed ventilation.

 How to Sleep in the Heat

-- Eat less and fresh: light meals are much easier on your digestive system so easier to metabolize, if you’re hungry before bed, stick to a light snack
+Eat Light and Fresh: Light meals are much easier on your digestive system so easier to metabolize, if you’re hungry before bed, stick to a light snack.

 Best Pillow for Hot Sleepers

-The best pillow for hot sleeper will be made of temperature neutral material and offer superior support.
-You lose a lot of heat through your head so a cooling and supportive stay cool pillow is vital in nighttime comfort.
+The best pillows for hot sleepers are made with temperature-neutral materials like Nolah AirFoam™ and offer superior support.
+You lose a lot of heat through your head, so a cooling and supportive pillow is vital for nighttime comfort.

 Best Mattress for Hot Sleepers

 It’s unbearable when it’s too hot to sleep and upgrading your mattress may seem like an extreme solution but could bring long lasting comfort.
 The best mattresses for hot sleeper will be made of the same temperature neutral material as a stay cool pillow.

 Temperature neutral materials ensures your body heat flows through the material rather than being trapped in the mattress.
 Memory foam mattresses typically sleep hot because they contain viscoelastic chemicals.
 A more breathable mattress material free from these chemicals, such as AirFoam™ or natural latex, offers greater cooling comfort.